canonical/prometheus-openstack-exporter/README.md

 # Prometheus OpenStack exporter

 > [!NOTE]
 > This charm is under maintenance mode.
-Only critical bug will be handled.
+Only critical bugs will be handled.

 Exposes high level [OpenStack](http://www.openstack.org/) metrics to [Prometheus](https://prometheus.io/).